- The Beholder’s Definition of Marriage

 - Is Marriage a Covenant or Contract?
 Society’s dilemma

 - A Snapshot in Defining a Covenant Marriage

 - Searching Below the Surface – Looking into unexpected Islamic ideas.

 - En Route to Defining a Covenant Marriage – Countering Contract

 My beloved is mine, and I am his – Song of Solomon 2:16

 God’s relational covenant with his people demonstrates how the Bible defines a covenant marriage.
 The divine character of God forms a covenant identity that pursues one’s beloved diligently in a sacrificial way to promote relationship and further unity.

-There is a debate in some Christian circles whether marriage forms more a covenant or a contract dimension.
+There is a debate in some Christian circles about whether marriage forms more of a covenant or a contract dimension.
 John Witte, Jr.’s book From Sacrament to Contract gives an excellent scope of the historical meaning to marriage throughout Church History.
 The social and governmental renditions of marriage tend toward a contractual understanding because a formal consent document is required while not obligating the divine witness.
-Church history and modern political attempts to define marriage vary quite a bit and water down any precise non-civil definition.
-For these reasons, a contractual sense dominates in both the religious and secular realms.
+Church history and modern political attempts to define marriage vary quite and water down any precise non-civil definition.
+For these reasons, a contractual sense dominates in religious and secular realms.